microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicetemplate-get.md

 ## Examples

-### Example 1: Get a deviceTemplate by ID with CA issued mtls certificate
+### Example 1: Get a device template by ID with a certificate authority-issued mTLS certificate

+The following example shows how to get a device template by its **id** with a certificate authority-issued mTLS certificate.

 #### Request
+The following example shows a request.
 <!-- {
   "blockType": "request",
   "name": "get_devicetemplate"